How India Is Leading the Way in Distributed Energy Through Policy Innovation

 Do you know?

-India looks to be well-positioned to meet its 2030 goal of 50% installed capacity from clean energy sources and to reach its renewable energy objective of 500 GW installed capacity.
+India looks to be well-positioned to meet its 2030 goal of 50% installed capacity from clean energy sources and to reach its Renewable Energy Capacity objective of 500 GW installed capacity.

 As the world moves more and more towards more sustainable power generation techniques, the world of energy is changing dramatically.
 Distribution power generation (DPG) systems are supplanting, and in certain circumstances replacing, centralised power plants, which have long dominated the energy market.
 Increased energy security, environmental concerns, and technology breakthroughs are all contributing factors to this change.